jackiepurdue/paper-2019-amr-uba/manuscript.md

 </table>

-Redundant results for the prevalence, NCBI, and UBA queries were filtered from these BLASTP results by retrieving only the longest sequence for each uniquely labeled result.
+### Sequence Alignmnet

-To compare the phylogenetic relationship of only the putative sequences, the sequences from the CARD prevalence data were concatenated to one multi-FASTA format file with the canonical sequences.
+Two alignments were created for each AMR determinant under study.
-These the concatenated amino acid sequences were aligned with MAFFT-LINSI.
+The first alignment was created to compare the phylogenetic relationship of only the putative sequences.
-The aligned sequences were trimmed by trimal using the automated1 option.
+The second alignment was created for an overall comparison of sequences.

-IQ-TREE was then used to build a bootstrapped tree with -bb 1000 with the G+I+G4 model of substitution.
+The putative AMR alignment was made up of the sequences from the CARD prevalence data were concatenated in one multi-FASTA format file with the canonical sequences and an outgroup chosen for each AMR family as per table {@tbl:outgroups}.

-For the overall comparison of sequences, the filtered sequences from NCBI non-redundant data, CARD prevalence data, UBA data were all concatenated to one multi-FASTA format file with the canonical sequences.
+In the second, more diverse alignment, The filtered sequences from NCBI non-redundant data, CARD prevalence data, UBA data were all concatenated to one multi-FASTA format file with the canonical sequences with the same outgroup sequences (table {@tbl:outgroups}).

-These the concatenated amino acid sequences were aligned with MAFFT-LINSI.
+This set of concatenated amino acid sequences were aligned with MAFFT-LINSI version 7.40 and trimmed by trimal version 1.4.rev22 using the automated1 option.

-The aligned sequences were trimmed by trimal using the automated1 option.
+### Creation of phylogenies

-IQ-TREE was then used to build a bootstrapped tree with -bb 1000 with the G+I+G4 model of substitution.
+For each alignment under each AMR family under study, IQ-TREE multicore version 1.6.9 @JOWSuu8G was used to build a bootstrapped tree with -bb 1000 with the G+I+G4 model of substitution.
-All leaves of the trees were labeled with as much taxonomic information as possible for each rank, based on information from metadata [TODO: supplemental].
+Tree visualizations were created with ETE Toolkit version 3, and annotated with taxonomic information for each rank, and environmental and AMR data, based on information from the various metadata.
+(See supplemental).

 ## Results